 Discovery Crew members interact with guests around the Zoo by sharing fun animal facts, answering questions, and helping visitors learn about wildlife and conservation.
 ZooTeens use biofacts such as feathers, skulls, and shells to help explain animals, habitats, and the conservation work protecting species around the world.

-ZooTeens must complete 15 hours with Discovery Crew before becoming eligible for additional volunteer opportunities.
+ZooTeens must complete all required service hours with Discovery Crew before becoming eligible for additional volunteer opportunities.

 After completing Discovery Crew hours, ZooTeens can apply for additional roles.